Yuren-Zhong/Semantic_Segmentation/README.md

 # Semantic-Segmentation
-A re-implementation of image segmentation with Keras.
+A re-implementation for image semantic segmentation with Keras.